Skip to main content

 In England and Wales, the legal status of an intern is not determined by the label used in the agreement, but by the actual nature of the working relationship in practice.
 Interns can be employees, workers, or genuine volunteers — and this classification has significant consequences for the rights they are entitled to.
 Employees have the fullest range of employment rights under the Employment Rights Act 1996.
 Workers are entitled to a narrower set of rights, including the minimum wage under the National Minimum Wage Act 1998, paid annual leave under the Working Time Regulations 1998, and protection from unlawful deductions from wages.
 Genuine volunteers who have no obligation to attend or perform work, and where the organisation has no obligation to provide work, are not entitled to the National Minimum Wage.

 The key risk for organisations offering internships is inadvertently creating a worker or employment relationship where they did not intend to.
 HMRC actively investigates unpaid internship arrangements and can require the payment of back-dated National Minimum Wage plus penalties if an intern is found to have been a worker.
-A well-drafted internship agreement helps to document the genuine nature of the arrangement and ensures both parties understand the terms of the placement from the outset.
+A well-drafted internship agreement helps to document the genuine nature of the arrangement and confirms both parties understand the terms of the placement from the outset.

-For paid internships, the agreement must ensure that the intern receives at least the applicable National Minimum Wage for their age band, that their working hours comply with the Working Time Regulations 1998, that they receive payslips, and that the organisation registers as an employer and operates PAYE for tax and National Insurance purposes.
+For paid internships, the agreement must confirm that the intern receives at least the applicable National Minimum Wage for their age band, that their working hours comply with the Working Time Regulations 1998, that they receive payslips, and that the organisation registers as an employer and operates PAYE for tax and National Insurance purposes.
 For genuinely unpaid work experience placements — such as work shadowing, voluntary placements, or placements required as part of an educational course — the agreement should document the educational and voluntary nature of the arrangement to support the position that the intern is not a worker.

-This Internship and Work Experience Agreement template has been drafted for use under the laws of England and Wales and reflects the requirements of the National Minimum Wage Act 1998, the Working Time Regulations 1998, the Employment Rights Act 1996, the Copyright, Designs and Patents Act 1988 (intellectual property), the UK GDPR and Data Protection Act 2018, and the Health and Safety at Work etc. Act 1974.
+The United Kingdom Internship / Work Experience Agreement (England & Wales) Internship and Work Experience Agreement template has been drafted for use under the laws of England and Wales and reflects the requirements of the National Minimum Wage Act 1998, the Working Time Regulations 1998, the Employment Rights Act 1996, the Copyright, Designs and Patents Act 1988 (intellectual property), the UK GDPR and Data Protection Act 2018, and the Health and Safety at Work etc. Act 1974.

 When Do You Need a Internship / Work Experience Agreement (England & Wales)?